 Based on the conclusions of the open market consultation (see below), the PCP focuses on the development of future capacities for EBSI in view of supporting new types of use cases that involve a high volume of transactions concerning physical or digital objects.
 Such use cases can concern for instance the digital product passport in the context of the circular economy, which requires tracking and exploitation of the data for a wide range of different products, including their components and materials, during their life cycles.
 Other use cases can concern the tracking of digital records and the rights associated to them or other IoT use cases.

 Solutions should provide for the identification and characterisation of objects, their traceability, management and exploitation of data concerning them, automation of tasks (e.g. through smart contracts), exchanges with external solutions (e.g. IoT, AI algorithms) through relevant interfaces, as well as enabling reward and incentive models to be exploited through tokenised approaches etc.

 This requires advanced capacities and possibly new approaches, for improving scalability (to deal in particular with high volumes of items and high velocity performances) and sustainability (being as green as possible), whilst providing top level security with capacity to evolve for addressing new cyber threats.
 They should also facilitate interoperability with other blockchain initiatives.

 The contract award notice was published on 27 July 2021 on TED.
 7 contractors (including consortia) were selected for the first phase of the PCP (phase 1).
 Depending on the quality/price of the offers that will be received for phase 2 of the PCP, it is envisaged that, out of the 7 phase 1 contractors, around 4 contractors* will continue to the second phase (phase 2A) and around 3 contractors* to the last phase (phase 2B).

 Indicative timeline for the PCP*:

 - Phase 1 (solution design): Launched on 19 July 2021 for a duration of 3 months

-- Phase 2A (prototype development and lab testing): Will start 1 to 2 months after phase 1 for a duration of 6 months
+- Phase 2A (prototype development and lab testing): Launched on 20 December 2021 for a duration of 6 months